Skip to main content Skip to main navigation

 • Your registered business name

-Low doc loans generally require a slightly lower loan to value ratio (LVR) than other borrowers, which may lead to you needing to put up a larger deposit or a higher amount of equity to qualify for the loan.
+Low doc home loans generally require a slightly lower loan-to-value ratio (LVR) than other home loan applications and may have a higher interest rate too, so you might need a larger deposit or more equity to qualify for the loan.

-Note that Westpac no longer offers low doc loans – we offer the same loans to self-employed customers, but just require financial documents and ATO notices of assessment from over a longer period of time.
+Westpac does not offer low doc home loans.
+Instead, we offer the same types of home loans to all customers – but we require financial documents and ATO notices of assessment over a longer period from self-employed borrowers.

-At Westpac, we assess your home loan application using the same process as salary-earners, taking into account things like:
+At Westpac, we assess home loans for small business owners using the same process as the one for salary earners, taking into account the following:

 The good news?
-You won’t be put on a higher interest rate just because you’re self-employed: your loan comes with the same rate, features and benefits as salary-earners.
+You won’t be put on a higher home loan interest rate just because you’re self-employed: your loan comes with the same rate, features and benefits as the loans for salary earners.

-In some cases, Westpac might be able to assess your application quicker if you're eligible for our Fast Track Assessment Process.
-Fast Track provides a way to apply for a home loan using only your last 2 years of ATO notice of assessment, rather than your business financials.
+In some cases, Westpac might be able to assess your application quicker.
+If you’re eligible for our Fast Track assessment process, you can apply for a home loan using only your last two years of ATO notices of assessment, rather than your business financials.

 You may be eligible if you:

-• can provide the last 2 years of personal notice of assessment from the ATO
+• Can provide the last two years of personal notices of assessment from the ATO

 Things to consider when thinking about applying for a self-employed home loan